 “So he is different,” Siri said.
 “Why was he born with more?”

-“He wasn’t, Vessel,” Bluefingers said.
-“The God King’s power does not from the inherent BioChroma of being a Returned--in that, he is identical to the other gods of the Hallandren.
+“He wasn’t, Vessel.
+The God King’s power does not from the inherent BioChroma of being a Returned--in that, he is identical to the other Returned.
 However, he holds something else.
 The Light of Peace, they call it.
 A fancy word for a treasure trove of BioChromatic Breath that numbers somewhere in the tens of thousands.”

 Tens of thousands?
 Siri thought.
 “That many?”

 Bluefingers nodded distractedly.
 “The God Kings are said to be the only ones to ever achieve the Tenth Heightening.
-That is what makes light fracture around your husband, Vessel; it is less a symbol of divinity, and more a simple function of holding so much Breath.”
+That is what makes light fracture around him; it is less a symbol of divinity, and more a simple function of holding so much Breath.”

 “But where did he get it?”

 “The largest bulk of it was originally gathered by Peacegiver the Blessed,” Bluefingers said.
-“He is said to have collected thousands of Breaths during the days of the Manywar, and he then passed those on to the first Hallandren God King.
-That inheritance of Breaths has been transferred from father to son for centuries--and has been grown by each successive king, since they’re each given two Breaths a day, instead of the one Breath that regular Returned receive to live upon.”
+“He is said to have collected thousands of Breaths during the days of the Manywar.
+He then passed those on to the first Hallandren God King.
+That inheritance of Breaths has been transferred from father to son for centuries--and has been enlarged by each successive king, since the God King is each given two Breaths a week, instead of the one that regular Returned receive.”

 “Oh,” Siri said, sitting back, finding herself oddly disappointed by the news.
 She should have been happy to hear it.
 Susebron was not a god, he was simply a man with far more BioChroma than normal.

-But. . .what of the Returned themselves.
-Siri folded her arms again, still staring out over the stadium floor, but not really paying much attention to the priests.
-She’d never really been forced to look objectively at what she believed.
+But. . .what of the Returned themselves?
+Siri folded her arms again, staring out over the stadium floor, but not really paying much attention to the priests.
+She’d never been forced to look objectively at what she believed.
 Austre was simply. . .well, God.
 You didn’t question people when they talked about God.
-The Returned were usurpers, who had cast out the followers of Austre and deposed the Royal family.
+The Returned were usurpers, who had cast the followers of Austre out of Hallandren and had deposed the Royal family.

 And yet, the Returned themselves were so majestic.
 She had to acknowledge that--and in doing so, she was left wondering about other things.
 Why had the Royal family been cast out of Hallandren?
 She knew the official story taught in Idris--that the Royals hadn’t supported the conflicts that led up to the Manywar.
-They’d been proponents of peace, instead of destruction, and that the people had revolted against them--led by Klad the Usurper.
+Her family had supported peace, instead of destruction.
+For that, the people had revolted against them--and that revolt had been led by Klad the Usurper.

 Klad.
 Though Siri had avoided most of her tutorial sessions, even she knew the stories of that man.
 He was the one who had led the people of Hallandren in the heresy of building Lifeless.
 He had taught them the original process by which a body could be reanimated using a single BioChromatic Breath.
-Each person in a kingdom could then, effectively, become two soldiers--holding a sword in his own hand, then giving away his Breath to restore a semblance of life to the body of a deceased.
+Each person in a kingdom could then, effectively, become two soldiers--he could hold a sword in his own hand, then give away his Breath to restore a semblance of life to the body of a dead man.

-That, at least, she could agree was a terrible perversion of what was right.
+She still considered Lifeless to be a terrible perversion of what was right.
 She hadn’t, at least, seen any Lifeless in the palace.

-Klad had created an impossibly powerful army of the creatures, one the likes of which had never been seen again in the land.
+Klad had created a powerful army of the creatures, one the likes of which had never been seen again in the land.
 She didn’t know a lot about it.
-She stretched her memory, trying to remember her tutorial sessions, but didn’t come up with much.
-Klad’s Lifeless had been more dangerous somehow.
+Klad’s Lifeless had been more dangerous somehow, but that was all she remembered.